MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/coledatetime-class.md

  Note that the locale ID will also affect whether the string format is acceptable for conversion to a date/time value.

- In the case of **VAR_DATEVALUEONLY**, the time value is set to time 0, or midnight.
-In the case of **VAR_TIMEVALUEONLY**, the date value is set to date 0, meaning 30 December 1899.
+ In the case of VAR_DATEVALUEONLY, the time value is set to time 0, or midnight.
+In the case of VAR_TIMEVALUEONLY, the date value is set to date 0, meaning 30 December 1899.

  If the string could not be converted to a date/time value or if there was a numerical overflow, the status of this `COleDateTime` object is invalid.